cybrespace/cybrespace-meta/customization.md

 ## Colors

-99% of color customization is done in the following file:

-    app/assets/stylesheets/variables.scss
+As of 1.1 you can change colors in your custom.scss:

+    app/assets/stylesheets/custom.scss

-There are eight colors you can change.
-You probably shouldn't mess with the last
+There are four colors you can change.
-four:

     $color1: #282c37; // darkest
     $color2: #d9e1e8; // lightest
     $color3: #9baec8; // lighter
     $color4: #2b90d9; // vibrant
-    $color5: #ffffff; // white
-    $color6: #df405a; // error red
-    $color7: #79bd9a; // succ green
-    $color8: #000000; // black

 $color1 controls background colors, like the backdrop and the column panel backgrounds.